 tries to connect and authenticate directly as the

-account, which is why those proxied accounts should be assigned
+account, which is why those proxied accounts should be protected

 If you intend to create a default proxy user, check for other existing “match any user” accounts that take precedence over the default proxy user because they can prevent that user from working as intended.